elear-solutions/docs/source/manage_the_buzz_for_developers/applications_and_user_system_manage_the_buzz/custom_solution_for_self_managed_user_system/quick_start_guide_service_apps.rst

 .. image:: ../../../_static/serviceAppDetails.png

+4. Copy the clientId and client secret by clicking on eye icon at the right.

 5. In the app, use the above client credentials with the COCO token API to get access/refresh tokens to access COCO cloud.

    Token endpoint: POST https://api.getcoco.buzz/v1.0/oauth/token and takes the below params.